This fact sheet covers England & Wales. You will need different advice if you live in Scotland.

 What is a mental health crisis breathing space?

+You can only get a mental health crisis breathing space in very limited situations.
 A mental health crisis breathing space provides protection from creditors for people who are struggling with debts and who are also receiving mental health crisis treatment.
+Someone is classed as receiving mental health crisis treatment if they are:

 - A mental health crisis breathing space will provide you with the same protections as the standard breathing space.